sourcegraph/handbook/content/marketing/brand/index.md

 ## Open Questions
 This charter isn’t meant to have ALL the answers; rather, it’s meant to to be a living document that can change and adapt over time, while providing some frameworks and operational processes that help ensure smooth collaboration and successful partnering internally.
-A few of the top-of-mind questions that we still want to answer include:
+A few of the top-of-mind questions that we still want to answer in the near term include:

 - How do we decide what to do in-house and when to bring agencies on board?
 - How do we determine the final decision-maker on creative and/or production techniques, assuming the content and message are approved by key internal stakeholders?